 What’s the Process?

 Unlike traditional dental fillings, only an experienced cosmetic dentist can produce beautiful results with porcelain onlays.
-Dr. Cheek’s advanced training in cosmetic dentistry and occlusion, along with her artistic inclination, will ensure you receive natural-looking results and proper fit for a well-aligned bite.
-She will complete the following steps:
+Our dentists’ advanced training in cosmetic dentistry and occlusion, along with their artistic inclination, will ensure you receive natural-looking results and proper fit for a well-aligned bite.
+They complete the following steps:

 - Remove decay or weak areas from your tooth

 - Take a digital impression of the tooth